-It’s likely that simple home stretches, and conservative management like visiting your chiropractor, massage therapist, or physiotherapist will help to alleviate your pain.
+It’s likely that simple stretches for sciatic nerve pain, and conservative management like visiting your chiropractor, massage therapist, or physiotherapist will help to alleviate your pain.

-The blog post endeavours to go through some simple techniques to help relieve your pain.
+The blog post endeavours to go through some simple techniques to help you in relieving sciatic pain.

 Supine or Seated Piriformis Stretch